nehalch/nehalch/README.md

 - SQL
 - Git
 - Docker
-- Can find information
-- Fast study
 - Blind typing
 - Can work in team
+- Can find needed information
+- Fast in studying
+- Curiosity
+- Physics / Math

 ## Portfolio